Tarangire Treetops: Our full report

 - Power supply notes

-- Electricity is available 24 hours a day and you can charge batteries in your room.
+Electricity is available 24 hours a day and you can charge batteries in your room. - Communications

 - Tarangire Treetops has cellphone reception all around the camp.
-They also have WiFi in the central area, and a laptop which guests may borrow at no charge.
+They also have WiFi which is also available throughout the camp.

 - TV & radio